 The citation for this was:

 Marty, G.D., and J. Bidulka.
 2013.
 Piscine reovirus (PRV) is common but unrelated to disease among farmed Atlantic salmon in British Columbia.
 Annual Meeting of the Fish Health Section of the American Fisheries Society.
 Port Townsend, Washington, USA.
 June 2013.
 Abstract.

 A quick web search failed to find a copy of the abstract, and that is where I decided to give up.

-Ultimately the source of the estimates appear to have a reasonable scientific foundation.
-However, in the process of shifting from peer-reviewed literature to citations for newspapers, fact sheets and non-peer-reviewed conference presentations, it is not clear if we are talking about the same evidence, and the reference population has become obscured.
+Ultimately the source of the estimates appears to have a reasonable scientific foundation.
+However, in the process of shifting from peer-reviewed literature to citations for newspapers, fact sheets, and non-peer-reviewed conference presentations, it is not clear if we are talking about the same evidence, and the reference population has become obscured.
 Originally, it was prevalence amongst unexplained mortalities, but this morphs into the entire farmed salmon population.
 The numerator and unit of interest is rather unstable as well (are we talking fish or audits?).